surajcool203/Basic_Banking_System/README.md

 2. CSS
 3. JavaScript
 4. i am also a memnber of this repo.
+5. i am a newbie.

-i have done the ui part
+6. i have done the ui part